Confined Willmore energy and the Area functional: Appendix

 where $\mu_V$ denotes the Radon measure on $U$ induced by a varifold $V$ and $\de V$ is its first variation, and where $\Te(V,x):=\lim_{r\searrow0}\frac{\mu_V(B_r(x))}{\pi r^2}$.
 Then there exists a subsequence $V_{n_k}$ converging to a rectifiable varifold $V$ with locally bounded first variation with the properties that:

-Moreover if each $V_{n_k}$ is integer, then $V$ is integer too. \end{thm} \begin{remark} It is very important to observe that if in Theorem \ref{compactnessofvarifolds} the varifolds $V_n$ are integer, then the hypothesis (2) is automatically satisfied (with sets such that $\mu_{V_n}(A_n)=0$). \end{remark} Also, we remind the concept of $\bF$-metric (see \cite{PiEX}, page 66), defined as follows. \begin{defn} The $\bF$\emph{-metric} on $\VV_2(U)$, that is the set of 2-rectifiable integer varifolds with support contained in the open $U\con\R^3$, is defined as:
+Moreover if each $V_{n_k}$ is integer, then $V$ is integer too. \end{thm} \begin{remark} It is very important to observe that if in Theorem \ref{compactnessofvarifolds} the varifolds $V_n$ are integer, then the hypothesis (2) is automatically satisfied (with sets such that $\mu_{V_n}(A_n)=0$). \end{remark} Also, we remind the concept of $\bF$-metric (\cite{PiEX}, page 66) used in the proof of Theorem \ref{thmbehaviour}, defined as follows. \begin{defn} The $\bF$\emph{-metric} on $\VV_2(U)$, that is the set of 2-rectifiable integer varifolds with support contained in the open $U\con\R^3$, is defined as:

 \end{defn} And we have the useful: \begin{lemma}[\cite{PiEX}, page 66] In sets $\VV_2(U)\cap\{V:\bM(V)\le C<+\infty\}$ with $U\con\R^{n+k}$ open, the convergence of varifolds is equivalent to the convergence in the $\bF$-metric. \end{lemma}